Niwot Tree Carvings

 Explore a Legacy of Tradition and Restoration

-Dive into the remarkable story of how the Niwot community and the late Eddie Running Wolf, guided by Arapaho and Cheyenne Elders, transformed dying willow trees into a profound series of Native American sculptures.
+Dive into the remarkable story of how the Niwot community and the late Eddie Running Wolf, guided by Arapaho and Cheyenne Elders, transformed dying tree trunks into a profound series of Native American sculptures.
 Read on to discover how his son, Dustin Wolf, is meticulously managing this preservation process to restore these masterpieces.

 Figure · 01